 Academic and research departmentsSchool of Hospitality and Tourism Management, Centre for Sustainability and Wellbeing in the Visitor Economy.

-Anke joint the University of Surrey as a part-time PhD researcher and ESRC scholar in January 2016, and has since taken up a role as Teaching Fellow in the School of Hospitality and Tourism Management.
+Anke joint the University of Surrey as a part-time PhD researcher and ESRC scholar in January 2016, and has since developed from Teaching Fellow to Lecturer in the School of Hospitality and Tourism Management.

 Previously, Anke worked at NEF Consulting (the consultancy arm of the New Economic Foundation), supporting a diverse range of clients from private, public and third sector organisations on their journey towards a new sustainable economy by developing an understanding of value for money that includes social and environmental outcomes alongside the economic costs and benefits.
 Key areas of expertise include evaluation & impact assessment, training & capacity building and strategy & culture change.